Judy Boyle: Career

-Political Activity
+Political activities

 In 2023, Boyle and Idaho Senator Tammy Nichols introduced HB 154, a bill that would make it a misdemeanor to provide or administer a vaccine developed using mRNA technology in any individual or mammal in the state.
 Such vaccines would include the COVID-19 vaccine and other vaccines in development that target RSV, some cancers, HIV, influenza, cystic fibrosis, and others.

 Personal life

 Boyle has two children, Brian and Peggy.
-Boyle lives in Midvale, Idaho.
+She lives in Midvale, Idaho.